jamiedidthis/quartz/content/notes/untamed episode notes.md

 - Madam Yu agreeing that servants should know their place while looking at WWX
 - Netflix and youtube captions say “you reckless maid,” special edition captions say “you bitchy bitch” (Madam Yu to Jiaojiao)
 - Go to **Meishan** for refuge (grandmother)
-- “Little fool, don’t cry”—Jiang Fengmian to JC, and what WWX says to SZ in [[#Ep 50|ep 50]]??
+- “Little fool, don’t cry”—Jiang Fengmian to JC, echo of what WWX says to SZ in [[#Ep 50|ep 50]]??

 ---
 ## Ep 16
 - JC to WWX: why couldn’t you just let LWJ and JZ die?
 - Over 2400 spiritual tools at Lotus Pier
-- Fight w/ JC at dawn, wake up ~noon, find JL, WWX rows them down the river, JC goes back that night or next night?
+- Fight w/ JC at dawn, wake up ~noon, find JY, WWX rows them down the river, JC goes back that night or next night?
 So still close to Lotus Pier?
 Where are they hiding?
 	- JC doesn’t lose his golden core until he goes back and is tortured, right? (per his mom, who checks his pulse and says he’ll recover from the first blow)
-	- Tells YL to go to Madam Liu’s; she makes him promise he’ll bring JC and they’ll go to **Meishan** together (so not in Meishan yet)
+	- Tells JY to go to Madam Liu’s; she makes him promise he’ll bring JC and they’ll go to **Meishan** together (so not in Meishan yet)
 - WWX orders five pancakes
 - WWX debates using WN as hostage but sees the protection talisman he made for him at his waist